 Section 4.
 Results: main findings, statistical data;

 Section 5.
-Conclusions: impact/innovation on basic, translational, clinical sciences within the IADR Neuroscience scope.
+Conclusions: impact/innovation on basic, translational, clinical sciences within the IADR Neuroscience scope; and

 Judging Rules/Principles and Criteria: